oar-team/batsim/.github/pull_request_template.md

 - [ ] Only dedicated to the problem.
 - [ ] Based on Batsim's official master branch.
 - [ ] Straightforward.
 Just a sequence of commits.
 Does not contain merge commits.
 - [ ] Test results are not worse than before.
+[How to run Batsim tests?](https://batsim.readthedocs.io/en/latest/howto-test.html)